cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/warp-settings.md

 # WARP settings

+This page describes the WARP configuration options available on the Zero Trust dashboard.
+To configure these settings, open the [Zero Trust dashboard](https://dash.teams.cloudflare.com) and go to **Settings** > **WARP Client**.

-{{<Aside type="note">}}
+{{<Aside type="note" header="Managed deployments">}}

-If you are deploying [WARP with device management software](/cloudflare-one/connections/connect-devices/warp/deployment/mdm-deployment/), we recommend only supplying `organization` from [list of parameters](/cloudflare-one/connections/connect-devices/warp/deployment/mdm-deployment/parameters/) and manage everything else via the Dash as described below where available.
-Any settings you configure on the Zero Trust Dashboard will be overridden by the local policy deployed by your management software.
-To ensure Dashboard settings are applied as intended, remove the corresponding parameters from management configuration.
+If you are deploying [WARP with device management software](/cloudflare-one/connections/connect-devices/warp/deployment/mdm-deployment/), we recommend only supplying `organization` in your [deployment parameters](/cloudflare-one/connections/connect-devices/warp/deployment/mdm-deployment/parameters/) and managing all other settings via the dashboard.
+Any settings you configure on the dashboard will be overridden by the local policy deployed by your management software.
+To ensure dashboard settings are applied as intended, remove the corresponding parameters from your managed deployment configuration.
 {{</Aside>}}

-To manage WARP settings and device connectivity preferences, navigate to **Settings** > **WARP Client** on the Zero Trust dashboard.

 ## Admin override